-Can the new US-led maritime force stop Houthi attacks during Gaza war?
+Can the US-led maritime force stop Yemen’s Houthi attacks during Gaza war?

 The Houthis say they won’t stop attacking ships unless Israel stops its attacks on Gaza.
-So far, the shipping industry doesn’t appear convinced the task force can stop them.
+So far, the shipping industry doesn’t appear convinced the task force can halt them.

 The United States has announced the establishment of a new multinational maritime security force in response to attacks on ships launched by Iran-aligned Houthi rebels in Yemen.